taylorjg/SolidLightWorksScreenSaver/README.md

 Here are a few notes regarding the maths behind the forms.

-Anthony McCall talks about a vocabulary of forms (see [Notebooks and Conversations](https://www.amazon.co.uk/Anthony-McCall-Graham-Ellard/dp/184822169X) pp. 171-172):
+Anthony McCall talks about a vocabulary of forms (see [Anthony McCall: Notebooks and Conversations](https://www.amazon.co.uk/Anthony-McCall-Graham-Ellard/dp/184822169X) pp. 171-172):

 * the Circle
 * the Straight Line